-My name is Amanda, but I’m also known as Adah to avoid any confusion with the other Amanda!
-I’m the Office Administrator, and the first face you will probably see when you visit the Unique Ways offices.
+My name is Amanda, but I’m also known as Adah!
+I’m the Membership Officer, and the first face you will probably see when you visit the Unique Ways offices.

 I spent the majority of my working life in the Banking sector, but after having my two children I wanted to do something for personal growth, and not just financial gain, so I went back into education and studied a Health and Social Care qualification.

 I joined Unique Ways as a volunteer, and fortunately secured a permanent position in April 2013.
 I enjoy every day supporting parent carers through everything I can, from just wanting a chat and a cup of tea to facilitating parent support courses.

 At home, I have a big, soppy chocolate Labrador and two hamsters to take care of in addition to my kids, and in my spare time I like to chill out watching box sets with a glass of wine and large bag of crisps!